T. G. Lingappa: T. G. Lingappa and B. R. Panthulu

 B. R. Panthulu separated from T. R. Mahalingam and started Padmini Pictures for which banner Lingappa composed most number of films in Tamil.
 The first film of B. R. Panthulu was Kalyanam Panniyum Brahmachari (1954), a Sivaji Ganesan starrer directed by P. Neelakantan.
-There are excellent songs in the film.
+There are excellent songs in this film.
 The Bharathidasan song Vennilaavum Vaanum Pol was first sung by M. M. Dandapani Desikar in the stages.
 Lingappa obtained his permission to use the same song in Kalyanam Panniyum Brahmachaari with some modifications and after the approval of the tune by Baradidasan, Radha Jayalakshmi sang the song.
 V. N. Sundaram sang the comedy song Kaviyin Kanavil Vaazhum Oviyame in which he combines light music with carnatic tune.
 J. P. Chandrababu sang for Sivaji Jolly Life Jolly Life.
-This film and songs became hit.
+This film and songs became a hit.
 B. R. Panthulu again booked Lingappa for Sivaji Ganesan starrer Mudhal Thethi (1955).

 Thangamalai Ragasiyam (1958) is another film that lifted P. Suseela to great heights.
 The song is Amuthai Pozhiyum Nilave.
 The same film was taken in Hindi and this song was retained with Hindi words.
 Again it became a success in the Hindi circles.

 Lingappa continued on composing for Sabaash Meena (1958), Engal Kudumbam Perisu (1958) and Kuzhandhaigal Kanda Kudiyarasu (1960).
 He then went on to compose in Kannada movies.
 After a break he came back to compose in Muradan Muthu (1964).
 That was the last film where B. R. Pantulu used Sivaji Ganesan.

 However, Lingappa continued on working with Panthulu in many more Kannada films till the early 1970s.
 There were Malayalam films too.

 The last collaboration was Kadavul Mama (1974) before the demise of Panthulu.

 Works

 Vaazhviley Oru Naal (1956) produced by T. S. Venkataswami who is the husband of U. R. Jeevarathinam.
-In this movie Lingappa there is a duet Thendrale Varaayo Inba Sugam Tharayo by T. M. Soundararajan and U. R. Jeevarathinam.
+In this movie by Lingappa there is a duet Thendrale Varaayo Inba Sugam Tharayo by T. M. Soundararajan and U. R. Jeevarathinam.

 It is said by Lingappa himself that there are at least two songs that he composed, but came to be used by other music directors.
 One is Kunguma Poove which J. P. Chandrababu learnt under Lingappa and sang for S. M. Subbaiah Naidu in Maragatham (1959).
 The other is the song Putham Puthu Meni by Balamurali Krishna and P. Susheela in Subathinam.

 Some compositions of T. G. Lingappa: